nginxinc/nginx-amplify-doc/amplify-guide.md

 This is done as simple as:

- 1. Download and run install script.
+ 1. `Download and run install script.`

         # curl -sS -L -O http://pp.nginx.com/andrew/files/install.sh && \
         API_KEY='ecfdee2e010899135c258d741a6effc7' sh ./install.sh`

-    (where API_KEY is a unique API key assigned when you create an account with Amplify)
+    Where API_KEY is a unique API key assigned when you create an account with Amplify.
+You will see your API key when adding new system in the Amplify UI.

  2. Start Amplify Agent.

         # /etc/init.d/amplify-agent start

-Amplify Agent will drop *root* privileges after it's started.
+**Note.** Amplify Agent will drop *root* privileges after it's started.
 It will then use the effective UID of the user `nginx`.
 The package install procedure will add the `nginx` user automatically unless it's already found in the system.
 If there's the [user](http://nginx.org/en/docs/ngx_core_module.html#user) directive found in NGINX configuration, the agent will pick up the user specified in NGINX config for its effective UID (e.g. `www-data`).

 ### Updates